jrief/django-formset/docs/source/collections.rst

 One must note that it is only possible to reorder collections inside its direct parent collection.
 It therefore is not possible to drag a sub collection into another collection.

+.. note:: The field used to enter a phone number just uses a regular expression.
+This is just for
+	demonstration purpose.
+In a real world application, one should use a specialized widget for the :ref:`phone-number-field`.

 .. rubric:: Footnotes